• Skip to primary navigation

 Combine the dipping sauce ingredients.

-1. Make dipping sauce.
-In a small bowl, combine the dipping sauce ingredients and enjoy with the pancake.
+1. Make dipping sauce: In a small bowl, combine the dipping sauce ingredients as listed above and serve with the pancake.

 Storage & Reheating

-• Freezer-friendly?
-Pajeon can be frozen for up to 3 months in a freezer-safe bag, once cooled.
+• Pajeon can be frozen for up to 3 months in a freezer-safe bag once cooled.
 To enjoy, reheat on the stovetop or in the air fryer at 350 degrees F until hot throughout.

 Pairing Suggestions